Sembium: History

 Along with Avadi, Ambattur, Ennore and Tiruvottriyur, Sembium is part of the "auto belt" in the city's industrial north and west regions that developed when the automobile industry developed in Madras, in the early post-World War II years.

 Transportation

 Road transport

 Sembium is well connected to Chennai and other places of Chennai and other nearby district viz., Thiruvallur district, and state namely Andhra Pradesh by Road transport by buses operated by Metropolitan Transport Corporation, Chennai and State Express Transport Corporation.
 Some important roads and streets include off - Paper Mills Road, off - SRP koil (north) street, Teeds garden streets, Mohammadian street, Kamaraj street, Ayyaavu street, Ottravadai street, Prakasam street, etc.

 Rail transport

 Sembium is served by Perambur Carriage Works railway station, Perambur Loco Works railway station, and Perambur railway station.

 Entertainment

 Cinemas

-S2 Cinemas (multiplex theatre attached to Spectrum Mall (Grand Venus Mall)), Sri Brindha Theatre A/C in Sembium area and Iyyappa Theatre, Shanmuga Theatre and Pandian Theatres nearby are famous and serve the people a lot.
+S2 Cinemas (multiplex theatre attached to Spectrum Mall (Grand Venus Mall)) in Sembium area and Iyyappa Theatre, Shanmuga Theatre and Pandian Theatres nearby are famous and serve the people a lot.